agiza/stream-video-player/readme.txt

 == Upgrade Notice ==

+= 1.3.1 =
+DO NOT UPGRADE until version 1.3.2 - Removed SWF included files to comply with the GLP rules of WordPress directory.
+You can still use the full version downloading it from my site: http://rodrigopolo.com/about/wp-stream-video

 = 1.3.0 =
 New JW Player version fixing many bugs, XML Playlist support with options in the tag generator, custom config.xml file support, some bugs fixed.